Updated: Jul 11, 2022

-Wool enabled the Viking to sail far and wide from Greenland to Russia.
-A ship built in 850AD, the Gokstad, was discovered with ‘the ghostly remains of a woolen sail’; and a piece of fabric was discovered in the roofing of a medieval church in Norway.
-The coarse woolen cloth was a several hundred years old sail, complete with hand embroidered eyelets.
+Wool enabled the Vikings to sail far and wide from Greenland to Russia.
+A ship built in 850AD, the Gokstad, was discovered with ‘the ghostly remains of a woollen sail’; a piece of fabric was discovered in the roofing of a medieval church in Norway.
+The coarse woollen cloth was several hundred years old sails, complete with hand-embroidered eyelets.

-Wool was the commodity the British Isles were famous for in medieval times, it was relatively affordable, comfortable and could be dyed a multitude of colours.
-During the thirteenth century the export trade grew to about 33,000 sacks of the fleeces from about seven million sheep, to the Flemish and Florentine cloth industries.
+Wool was the commodity the British Isles were famous for in medieval times; it was relatively affordable, comfortable and could be dyed in many colours.
+During the thirteenth century, the export trade grew to about 33,000 sacks of fleeces from about seven million sheep to the Flemish and Florentine cloth industries.
 It became known as ‘White Gold’.

 100% natural, renewable and biodegradable

-Wool is a natural resource, as long as there is grass to eat sheep will continue to produce wool, producing a new fleece each year.
-In a few years wool fibres naturally decompose in the soil, releasing nutrients back into the earth.
-While synthetic fibres can be extremely slow to or almost impossible to biodegrade.
+Wool is a natural resource; as long as there is grass to eat, sheep will continue to produce wool, producing a new fleece each year.
+In a few years, wool fibres naturally decompose in the soil, releasing nutrients back into the earth.
+In contrast, synthetic fibres can be extremely slow or almost impossible to biodegrade.

-Wool is a naturally breathable fibre; it can absorb large quantities of moisture vapour then move it away to evaporate into the air.
-This unique chemical structure enables it to absorb and lock away odours which may develop, and only release them on washing leaving woollen textiles are naturally odour resistant.
-It has active fibres react to changes in body temperature, regulating it so you stay warm while the weather is cold and cool when the weather is hot.
-The chemical structure of wool makes it naturally flame resistant, it much reach a temperature of 570-600 degrees before it ignites, whilst polyester melts at 252-292 degrees.
+Wool is a naturally breathable fibre; it can absorb large quantities of moisture vapour and then move it away to evaporate into the air.
+This unique chemical structure enables it to absorb and lock away odours which may develop and only release them on washing, leaving woollen textiles that are naturally odour resistant.
+It has active fibres that react to changes in body temperature, regulating it, so you stay warm while the weather is cold and cool when the weather is hot.
+The chemical structure of wool makes it naturally flame resistant, it much reaches a temperature of 570-600 degrees before it ignites, whilst polyester melts at 252-292 degrees.

-Wool is an eco responsible material, however sheep can be responsible for a large amount of greenhouse gas.
-One way to combat this is with sustainable suppliers that have carbon neutral and negative farms.
+Wool is an eco-responsible material; however sheep can be responsible for a large amount of greenhouse gas.
+One way to combat this is with sustainable suppliers with carbon neutral and negative farms.
 They use innovative regenerative farming methods, including individualised environmental plans to turn their farms into carbon sinks counteracting the CO2 impact of the sheep.